Buying Guides / Walking /

 HOW TO CHOOSE THE RIGHT RUCKSACK

-Selecting the most appropriate rucksack for your trip is one of the best ways to ensure that your adventure, however big or small gets off to a great start.
+Selecting the best rucksack for your trip is one of the most important ways to ensure that your adventure, however big or small gets off to a great start.

 To help you make the best decision we have outlined the different types of rucksacks available, highlighted key features and suggested what type of trip each pack is best suited for.